This post was updated in June 2022. It was initially written in 2015.

-For example, if by investing in a new piece of software for your firm, you are able to reduce employee costs enough to quickly offset the cost of the software, then you would say it has a good return on investment.
+For example, if you buy a new piece of software for your firm, and you can improve efficiency and reduce employee costs enough to offset the cost of the software, then you would say it has a good return on investment.

 Other investments may have poor ROI if their cost takes a very long time to recoup or if the investment is never regained.